TorahBibleCodes/TorahBibleCodes/README.md

 <br />S[-5:] --> 'ישראל'

-## N Object - List of Numbers:  Each letter's Kabbalah Numerical Gematria Value is obtainable by passing a string-sequence to a MODULE.FUNCTION() call (NOTE:  Numbers returned in the N Object are left-to-right; Hebrew letters returned in L Object are right-to-left)
+## N Object - List of Numbers:  Each letter's Kabbalah Numerical Gematria Value is obtainable by passing a string-sequence to a MODULE.FUNCTION() call (NOTE:  Numbers returned in the N Object are left-to-right; In previous, older versions of Python, Hebrew letters returned in L Object were R-T-L right-to-left; However, in current our development version of Python 3.9, these same Hebrew letters returned are L-T-R left-to-right, so now the Hebrew letter order is exactly the same as all other orders in the Python Lists: L-T-R).
-ListOfLetters =  ['ב', 'ר', 'א', 'ש', 'י', 'ת']
+<br />ListOfLetters =  ['ב', 'ר', 'א', 'ש', 'י', 'ת']

 <br />N = mod_9GetNumberValue.fn_GetNumberValue(ListOfLetters) --> [2, 200, 1, 300, 10, 400]

 ### א = 1